 Follow these steps for a rigorous and thorough cleaning of your wool rug.

 Dust off dirt on the surface – It is sure a messy task and can leave you sneezing for a long time.
 However, please remove the loose dust that has accumulated on the surface.
-Cover your nose, mouth, and wear protective eye gear if you are allergic to dust before you start dusting.
+Cover your nose, and mouth, and wear protective eye gear if you are allergic to dust before you start dusting.

 - You could hang the rug on a sturdy clothesline and shake off the dust from either side.
 Do it one side at a time.